webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 </div>

 Let's go over various things you might want to time for performance.
-We'll time 3 things
+We'll time 3 things:

 * The frame rate in frames per second (fps)
 * The time spent in JavaScript per frame